c3llus-mirror/rudist/README.md

 ## Getting Started
 [Coming Soon]

-⚠️ **Note**: This is a learning project.
+⚠️ **Note**: FOR NOW, this is a learning project.
 For production use, please use the official Redis server.